stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

 They came at it with different approaches.
 Like, I really tried to, I always liked [Corda](https://corda.net/) too.
 It was clean.

-I actually find the UTXO stuff, especially enhanced UTXO, to be aesthetically pleasing.
+I actually find the [UTXO](https://www.investopedia.com/terms/u/utxo.asp) stuff, especially enhanced [UTXO](https://www.investopedia.com/terms/u/utxo.asp), to be aesthetically pleasing.
 I think even [Avalanche](https://avax.network/) has one of those and no one uses it.

 And when you really pressed, like the [Corda](https://corda.net/) people were like, we're compliant.

 We've got privacy.
 You know, we've got, and what you had was like a central ordering thing and no privacy whatsoever if you wanted to double spend protection.
 And it was like, it was still cool and clean.

-And I liked their state facts and this and that, but largely spoken mirrors.
+And I liked their state facts and this and that, but largely smoke and mirrors.
 [Fabric](https://github.com/hyperledger/fabric) was not good.
 You know, it was like a hack together.

 Like if you think about what a system integrator would build, it's like, well, we've got a [Kafka](https://kafka.apache.org/) thing.
 We've got this other thing.
 We've got a little bit of inter-process communication.